A combinatorial spanning tree model for knot Floer homology

 Many of the ideas in this paper can be traced to work of Ozsv{\'a}th and Szab{\'o} \cite{OSzDouble}, who discovered a spectral sequence relating $\Kh(L)$ to the Heegaard Floer homology of $\Sigma(\ol L)$, the double cover of $S^3$ branched along the mirror of $L$.
-Generalizations and applications of this spectral sequence have made for an active area of reseach in recent years; see, e.g., \cite{BaldwinPlamenevskaya, BloomMonopole, GrigsbyWehrliColored,HeddenWatson, RobertsDouble, KronheimerMrowkaUnknot}.
-In unpublished work, Ozsv{\'a}th and Szab{\'o} have outlined an analogous construction with twisted coefficients, the result of which is a spectral sequence $\SS$ whose $E_2$ page is generated by spanning trees.
-In contrast with our setup, it is not clear whether $\SS$ collapses at its $E_3$ page.
-However, the complexes $(E_2(\SS),d_2(\SS))$ and $(C(\DD),\partial^{\Omega})$ are similar enough that one might hope to prove a relationship between $\HFK(L)$ and $\HF(\Sigma(L))$.
-Such a relationship has also been proposed by Greene \cite{GreeneSpanning}, and available evidence suggests the following.
+Generalizations and applications of this spectral sequence have made for an active area of reseach in recent years; see, e.g., \cite{BaldwinPlamenevskaya, BloomMonopole, GrigsbyWehrliColored, HeddenWatson, RobertsDouble, KronheimerMrowkaUnknot}.
+In forthcoming work, Ozsv{\'a}th, Szab{\'o}, and the first author define an analogous construction with twisted coefficients, the result of which is a spectral sequence $\SS$, converging to the twisted Heegaard Floer homology of $\Sigma(\ol L)$, whose $E_2$ page is a spanning tree complex that formally resembles both our complex $C^\Omega(\DD)$ and Roberts' $C'(\DD)$.\footnote{Kriz and Kriz \cite{KrizKrizInvariant} have proven that the homology of $(E_2(\SS), d_2(\SS))$ is a link invariant.} In contrast with our setup, it is not clear whether $\SS$ collapses at its $E_3$ page.
+However, the similarities between $(E_2(\SS),d_2(\SS))$ and $(C^\Omega(\DD),\partial^{\Omega})$ suggest that one might hope to prove a relationship between $\HFK(L)$ and $\HF(\Sigma(L))$, as was also proposed by Greene \cite{GreeneSpanning}.
+Available evidence suggests the following.

 \begin{conjecture} For any link $L\subset S^3$, where the two gradings above are the mod $2$ $\delta$- and Maslov gradings, respectively. \end{conjecture}

 A third potential application of our construction has to do with \emph{mutation}, an operation on planar link diagrams in which one removes a 4-strand tangle and reglues it after a half-rotation, as in the figure below.
 Mutation leaves all classical link polynomials unchanged and preserves the homeomorphism type of the branched double cover.
 Moreover, Wehrli \cite{WehrliMutation} and Bloom \cite{BloomMutation} have shown that it preserves reduced Khovanov homology (with coefficients in $\F$).